Helping the Noncompliant Child (HNC)

 Location/Institution: Not Specified

-This study evaluated the comparative effectiveness of a social learning-based parent training (SLPT) program, Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)] or Systems Family Therapy (SFT).
+The purpose of the study was to evaluate the comparative effectiveness of a social learning-based parent training (SLPT) program, Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)] with Systems Family Therapy (SFT).
 Participants were randomized to either SLPT or SFT.
 Measures utilized include the Beck Depression Inventory (BDI) and the Locke Wallace Marriage Inventory.
 Results indicate that participants in the SLPT group showed higher improvement on the symptoms of oppositional disorder and parenting behaviors.
 Limitations include the small sample size, lack of untreated control group, and lack of follow-up.

 Length of controlled postintervention follow-up: None.